Hariom-patidar-tech/Voice-Emotion-Detection/README.md

 Voice Emotion Detection is a machine learning–based system designed to identify human emotions from speech signals.
 The application analyzes audio input, extracts relevant acoustic features, and predicts emotions such as Happy, Sad, Angry, and Neutral.

-This project showcases the practical implementation of Speech Emotion Recognition (SER) using Python and machine learning techniques.
-It emphasizes audio preprocessing, feature extraction, model training, evaluation, and real-time emotion prediction.
+This project demonstrates the practical implementation of Speech Emotion Recognition (SER) using Python and machine learning techniques, with a focus on:

+Audio preprocessing and noise reduction

+Feature extraction from raw speech signals

+Machine learning model training and evaluation

+Real-time emotion prediction

 🎯 Objectives

 Analyze human speech signals to detect emotional states

-Apply machine learning techniques to audio-based data
+Apply machine learning techniques to audio-based datasets

-Develop an end-to-end emotion recognition pipeline
+Design and implement an end-to-end emotion recognition pipeline

-Gain practical experience in audio processing and machine learning
+Strengthen practical knowledge of audio processing and ML algorithms

 🧠 Machine Learning Workflow

-Audio data collection
+Collection of labeled speech/audio data

-Audio preprocessing and noise handling
+Audio preprocessing, normalization, and noise handling

-Feature extraction from speech signals
+Extraction of meaningful features from speech signals

-Model training using labeled data

-Model evaluation and performance analysis

-Emotion prediction from new audio input
+Training machine learning models using extracted features

+Evaluating model performance and accuracy

+Predicting emotions from new and unseen voice inputs

 ⚙️ Features

-Real-time voice input support
+🎤 Real-time voice input support for emotion detection

-Extraction of audio features such as MFCC, Chroma, and Spectral features
+📊 Extraction of advanced audio features:

+MFCC (Mel-Frequency Cepstral Coefficients)

+Chroma features

+Spectral features

-Emotion classification using machine learning algorithms
+🤖 Emotion classification using machine learning algorithms

-Modular, readable, and well-structured Python code
+🧩 Modular, readable, and well-structured Python codebase

-Easily extendable to support additional emotions or datasets
+🔁 Easily extendable to support:

+Additional emotions

+Larger or custom datasets

 🛠️ Technologies Used

-Python
+Python – core programming language

-Machine Learning
+Machine Learning – emotion classification models

 Librosa – audio processing and feature extraction